ShreyasShende3/Face-Recognition/README.md

 3) PIL
 4) pandas

-To install both these you can use the following command : pip install opencv-python numpy pillow pandas
+To install these you can use the following command : pip install opencv-python numpy pillow pandas